MG-ZS-EV-PRESS-08

 Of course, as anyone who’s looked into the idea of switching from an ICE car to an EV will tell you, they’re still not exactly cheap.
 Even the cheapest electric car on the market, the Skoda CITIGOe iV, will set you back £15,000.
 Yes, prices are slowly dropping year by year, but even the cheapest EV still has a long way to go to compete on price with a bog standard Dacia Sandero coming in at under ten grand.
 The effects of the pandemic and rising prices across the board have pinched the already strained budgets of the average household.
 Understandably, many people - even those who are desperate to do their bit to give Mother Nature as much of a helping hand as they can - are wondering if now is the time to spend over the odds for an EV when a cheaper alternative is still available.

 Thankfully, that’s where the subscription model pioneered in the UK by Wagonex comes into its own.
 Whether you fancy trying an EV out for a few months to see if you’re ready to make the change, or you’re committed to switching but don’t want to shell out your hard earned buying an EV outright or signing up for a lengthy - and costly - lease agreement, getting an electric vehicle on subscription means you can plug in and go without the huge upfront expense involved.
-Everything’s included in the monthly price, meaning all you have to do is pick the vehicle you fancy taking for a spin and away you go.
+Included in the monthly price is road tax, maintenance, servicing and roadside assistance, meaning all you have to do is pick the vehicle you fancy taking for a spin and away you go.
 You can even switch between models whenever the desire takes you, so one month you can be zipping around town in a nippy little Renault Zoe, and the next you can be treating yourself to a classic slice of British luxury behind the wheel of the Jaguar I-Pace.
 The choice is yours.

 The electric car is the future.
 Before long, our roads will be full of these modern, environmentally friendly vehicles.
 For those looking to make the jump to an EV now but are worried about the expense and the commitment involved, subscription offers a modern, affordable, easy way to make the change.